 This is largely due to the reduced chances of weather affecting play in the Australian summer and something that you should consider when betting.

 The table above displays Ashes test series results since 1998 when the tournament was standardised at 5 tests.

-No team has been particularity dominant over the last 20 years, with both winning an equal 5 series each in this time.
+No team has been particularity dominant over the last 20 years, with both winning a fairly equal 5 or 6 series each.